osu-codeclub/carpentries-aug-2024/12_dplyr.md

 But there is a nicer way of dong this, using so-called “piping” with a pipe operator: we will use the `%>%` pipe operator.

-Let’s start by seeing pipes into action, which is a reformulation of the code we used above to first select 3 columns and then rename 1 of them:
+Let’s start by seeing pipes into action with a reformulation of the code we used above to first select 3 columns and then rename 1 of them:

 ``` r
 gapminder %>%